 You’re buried under paperwork, are behind on bills, your car won’t start, and you have a big meeting with your boss and a VP of the company in 10 minutes.

-Since stress is inevitable, we do well when we use it to our advantage as we learn to navigate life’s ups and downs.
+Since stress is inevitable, we would do well to use it to our advantage as we learn to navigate life’s ups and downs.
 Like other uncomfortable/undesirable states of mind, we can allow stress to be a ‘warning light’ that tells us when it’s time to take a break, slow down, take a vacation, etc. Just be sure that you know what tends to help you; if you are not sure, then counseling may be helpful for you since sometimes a neutral person can see options that you may have missed.

 Stress management ideas: